-In just a few years, China has become the second largest market in the world (after the United States) in the automobile sector.
+In just a few years, China has become the second-largest market in the world (after the United States) in the automobile sector.
 A growth of 4% in this sector is even planned in China for the year to come.

 What is a connected car?

-Since China achieved its goal by becoming a world economic power, the country wants to develop its most remote provinces.
+Since China achieved its goal of becoming a world economic power, the country wants to develop its most remote provinces.
 As they have not enjoyed the same benefits as coastal regions during China’s modernization and thus remain very poor.
 However, these regions promise to enrich themselves and should then also modernize themselves in the years to come.
 Therefore, the car market should continue to increase in China in the next years, because the number of car owners in these provinces is much lower than in major cities.
 But as their purchasing power should rise, a whole new part of the Chinese population will be able to buy a car.
-But with more than 600 million smartphone users in the country, a particular sector of this market promises to be in vogue: one of the connected cars.
+But with more than 600 million smartphone users in the country, a particular sector of this market promises to be in vogue: connected cars.

 The connected cars are different from the other basic ones mainly because of their access to the Internet, which is offered by their communication system.
 It allows the driver to connect his smartphone to the car, but also the car itself to connect to surrounding cars and infrastructures.
 Passengers can, therefore, benefit from extended services, particularly through apps.
 Those connected cars consist of 6 essential points: